bsc-pm/ovni/doc/user/runtime/mark.md

 ### Emit events

 All mark channels begin with the default value *null*, which is not shown in Paraver and will be displayed as the usual empty space.
+The value of the channel can be changed over time with the following functions.

+!!! warning

+    The value 0 is forbidden, as it is used by Paraver to represent the "empty" state.

 If you have used a single channel (without `OVNI_MARK_STACK`), then you must use the following call to emit events at runtime: